apache/druid-website-src/community/index.md

 section below for details on our development process.
 * **Meetups:** Check out [Apache Druid on meetup.com](https://www.meetup.com/topics/apache-druid/) for links to regular meetups in cities all over the world.
 * **Slack:** Many committers and users are present in the channel `#druid` on the Apache Slack team.
+This is the perfect place to ask for help if you need it.
 Please send an email to druid-user@googlegroups.com to get an invite to slack channel.
 You must send the request from same email-id that slack invitation has to be sent to.
+* **User mailing list:** [druid-user@googlegroups.com](https://groups.google.com/forum/#!forum/druid-user) for general discussion, questions, and announcements.
 * **Twitter:** Follow us on Twitter at [@druidio](https://twitter.com/druidio).
 * **StackOverflow:** While the user mailing list is the primary resource for asking questions, if you prefer StackOverflow, make sure to tag your question with `druid` or `apache-druid`.